-Licences for aquaculture activities in public assets are granted based on an application, which must contain a description of the proposed operations, including a plan for complying with environmental and other applicable regulations.
-Licences granted after April 2010 are granted for 25 years and are renewable for additional 25-year terms.
-Licences granted before April 2010 were granted for indefinite periods.
-Licence holders must begin operation within one year of receiving a licence and once the operation has started, the licence holder cannot stop or suspend production for a period exceeding two consecutive years.
-Subject to certain exceptions, licence holders must maintain minimum operational levels of not less than 5% of the yearly production specified in the RCA (Environmental Qualification Resolution).
-Until August 2016, all licences not used could be kept by the holder if they prepared an official Sanitary Management Plan.
+Licenses for aquaculture activities in public assets are granted based on an application, which must contain a description of the proposed operations, including a plan for complying with environmental and other applicable regulations.
+Licenses granted after April 2010 are granted for 25 years and are renewable for additional 25-year terms.
+Licenses granted before April 2010 were granted for indefinite periods.
+License holders must begin operation within one year of receiving a license and once the operation has started, the license holder cannot stop or suspend production for a period exceeding two consecutive years.
+Subject to certain exceptions, license holders must maintain minimum operational levels of not less than 5% of the yearly production specified in the RCA (Environmental Qualification Resolution).
+Until August 2016, all licenses not used could be kept by the holder if they prepared an official Sanitary Management Plan.

-Licence holders must pay annual licence fees to the Chilean government and may sell or rent their licences.
-For the moment, no new licences will be granted in the most concentrated regions, Regions X, XI, and XII (Chile is made up of 16 administrative regions).
+License holders must pay annual license fees to the Chilean government and may sell or rent their licenses.
+For the moment, no new licenses will be granted in the most concentrated regions, Regions X, XI, and XII (Chile is made up of 16 administrative regions).